question-db/Any-Questions/README.md

 [Any_Questions.zip](Any_Questions.zip) which contains:<br />
 * Any Questions_v[#.#a].fmp12 — FileMaker database file
 * Example Questions — uncompressed QTI folder (ready for initial import test)
-* quick_start.pd — illustrated guide to database layout and functions
+* quick_start.pdf — illustrated guide to database layout and functions

 ## Requirements